 Recently, more people have worked from home than ever before.
-In addition to the known advantages and disadvantages of working from home, we noticed in our real estate practice that the number of questions about nuisance caused by tenants increased significantly.
+There are many known advantages and disadvantages of working from home.
+We noticed in our real estate practice that the number of questions about nuisance caused by tenants increased significantly.
 This is logical, as many employees were simultaneously forced to transform their homes into home offices.
 Nuisance from neighbours was particularly noticeable.
 At the same time, courts were reluctant to terminate tenancy agreements due to nuisance.
 Especially at the beginning of the corona crisis; in fact, for a short period there were no evictions at all.

 In this blog, we take a closer look at various forms of tenant nuisance.
 We also explain how a tenancy agreement can be terminated due to nuisance.